CaZual-T/CZT-Mega-Sync/README.md

 ## How setup as host (sync folder host)
 - Share a folder on mega.
 - Share the link generated with other users.
->[!NOTE] (HOSTS)
+>[!NOTE]
+      - Hosts
       - MegaCZT is hard coded to only download mega folders named mod.czt currently.<br>
       - This is due to my tool dynamically changing the folder name to the files url extension, and not the actual folder name. which is annoying.

 ## How to use (sync folder client) (first time use/install)
 - Download & Run MegaCZT_Installer.